danielneil/Smart-Worm-Habitat/research/computer-design.md

 ### The problem:

-How can we ascertain the health of the Smart Worm Habitat, given that worms require very specific conditions in order to convert greenwaste into vermicast in an optimal fashion.
+How can workers ascertain the health of the Smart Worm Habitat, given that worms require very specific conditions in order to convert greenwaste into vermicast in an optimal fashion.

 ### Suggested Solution: